HDrizzle/stack_machine/version_2/hardware_docs/timer_board.md

 Interrupt timers will be 8-bit counters with a configurable max value and time base.
 When they count past their max value and rollover they may be configured to cause an interrupt.
 Setting the max value to n will make it rollover at n+1, so setting it to 255 will cause it to rollover normally, TODO: Make sure this is how the simulation works.

+The timer reset logic resets the timer immediately when it reaches max+1, so the comparator output is high very briefly.
+To ensure that the interrupt pulse is not too short for the interrupt handler (see "minimum pulse width" in its readme) it must be extended to greater than 1 clock cycle.

 ## From bus (RX)

 22. `INT-AND-MAIN-TIMER-ADDRESS` - Bits 0 - 1 address 1 of the 4 interrupt timers OR a byte of the main timer.
 Bit 2 will reset the addressed interrupt timer to 0.
-23. `INT-TIMER-CONFIG-MAX` - Sets the start value
+23. `INT-TIMER-CONFIG-MAX` - Sets the max value (will rollover past this, not at it)
 24. `INT-TIMER-CONFIG-TIMEBASE-AND-ENABLE` - Bits 0 - 3 address every even-indexed bit of the main 36-bit divider up to bit 30, so 0x0 -> 1 MHz, 0x1 -> 250 KHz and so on.
 Bit 4 sets whether the timer is allowed to cause interrupts.
 Bit 5 sets whether the counter is currently counting.

 ## To bus (TX)